HomePod Arrives February 9th, Multi-Room Audio to Follow Later in 2018

 So what’s the sales pitch for the HomePod?
 Apple is focusing on sound quality, touting its seven-tweeter array and high-excursion woofer.
 (Excursion is defined as how far the cone of a speaker travels from its resting position.)
 The HomePod also features six microphones and an A8 chip to decipher your voice.

-Apple also touts the HomePod’s integration with Apple services like Apple Music and HomeKit, with which it will be able to interact with directly.
+Apple also touts the HomePod’s integration with Apple services like Apple Music and HomeKit, with which it will be able to interact directly.
 Also, the HomePod can serve as a HomeKit hub, much like the Apple TV and iPad.

 9to5Mac reports that the HomePod will not require an Apple Music subscription, but it seems as though you’ll want one to take full advantage of the HomePod.
 If you choose to abstain, you can still listen to purchased iTunes music, podcasts, and stream the Beats 1 radio station.
 But it appears that the HomePod does not support Home Sharing, and thus can only play music that you purchased through the iTunes Store.